-Statistics in focus

 POPULATION AND SOCIAL CONDITIONS

-................

-2/2006

 Author Omar HARDARSON

 Contents

-Young persons in education ...
-2
+Young persons in education....2

-Family responsibilities main cause of inactivity of 25-54 old women......2

-Fathers and mothers of young children behave differently 2
+Fathers and mothers of young children behave differently 3

 Persons with lower education are more likely to be inactive...
 3

-6.1 million inactive 25-54 old women are willing to work 3
+6.5 million inactive 25-54 old women are willing to work 3

-46% of older men and 66% of older women inactive4

-Older inactive persons less willing to work4
+Inactive persons aged 55-64 years less willing to work.......
+5

-4-8% of persons aged 65-74 years active4
+4-9% of persons aged 65-74 years active5

-Manuscript completed on: 30.01.2006 Data extracted on: 14.10.2005 ISSN 1024-4352 Catalogue number: KS-NK-06-002-EN-N © European Communities, 2006 People outside the labour force:
+Manuscript completed on: 04.12.2006 Data extracted on: 18.10.2006 ISSN 1024-4352

+Catalogue number: KS-NK-06-018-EN-N © European Communities, 2006

-Declining inactivity rates .
+People outside the labour force: Female inactivity rates down

 The Lisbon Council set the overall target of reaching a 70% employment rate by the year 2010, with the special target of raising the employment rate for women to more than 60%.
 Raising the employment rate can happen in either or both of two ways: by reducing unemployment and/or by recruiting more people from the economically inactive population, i.e. persons outside the labour force.
-This report focuses on the inactive population in the European Union, as well as the Candidate and EFTA countries in the years 2002 to 2004.
-A Statistics in focus on those outside the labour force was previously published in 2003 and referred to the year 2001.
-When analysing the economically inactive population it is at once apparent that inactivity is extremely age and gender specific.
-The main reason for inactivity of young people is participation in education, while retirement is the main reason for inactivity of older persons.
-Women are much more likely than men to be inactive and having family responsibility as the main reason identified.
+This report focuses on the inactive population in the European Union, as well as the Candidate and EFTA countries in 2005.
+A Statistics in focus on those outside the labour force was previously published in January 2006 and referred to the year 2004.

+Inactivity in the labour market is very age and gender specific.
+The main reason for young people not being in the labour market is their enrolment in formal education, while retirement is the main reason for inactivity of older persons.
+Women are also by far more likely than men to be out of the labour market with family responsibility as the main reason identified.
 This report is divided into three main sections, looking at each age group, 15-24, 25-54 and 55-64 years in turn.
 At the end there is a brief look at persons aged 65-74 years.

-Since 1999 the share of the inactive population in the total population of 15 to 64 years old has dropped from 31.8% to 30.4% in the EU-25.
+Since 1999 the share of the inactive population in the total population of 15 to 64 years old has dropped from 31.6% to 29.8% in the EU-25.
 Almost all of the decrease is due to an increase in the labour force participation of women.
-The share of inactive women has gone down in this period from 40.5% to 38.1%, while the share of men outside the labour force has remained almost stable, 23.0% to 22.6%.
-In the same period the share of inactive women has fallen even more in the old EU-15, from 40.6% to 37.6%.
+The share of inactive women has gone down in this period from 40.5% to 37.5%, while the share of men outside the labour force has remained almost stable, 22.6% to 22.2%.

 Women are, in all the Member States, more likely than men to be outside the labour force.
-In the Nordic and Baltic countries the difference was 9 percent points or less in 2004, while in Cyprus, Luxembourg, Ireland, Spain, Italy and Greece the difference was more than 20 percentage points.
-In Malta the gender difference is by far the greatest, at more than 44 percentage points.
+In the Nordic and Baltic countries, as well as Slovenia the difference was 9 percent points or less in 2005, while in Cyprus, Luxembourg, Ireland, Spain, Italy and Greece the difference was more than 20 percentage points.
+In Malta the gender difference is by far the greatest, at more than 42 percentage points.